anaigmo/thesis/README.md

-# Devising an interoperable and governable environment of mapping languages for Knowledge Graph construction
+# Knowledge Graph Construction and Evolution using Declarative Mapping Languages

 Starting...